Flexible working models are here to stay. It is time to make them work for your workforce.

 Many organisations are seeking to become more human.
 They are doing this by listening intently to their stakeholders, by using data to uncover behavioural patterns and guide action, and by speaking out on issues that matter.
 In many cases, this is also motivating them to adopt a more flexible approach to work.
 Overall, it is making them more open and relatable.
 Employees who are in a position to choose where they want to work will be attracted to such organisations.
 Creating a more human, and a more flexible work environment, is therefore becoming imperative for companies that want to attract and retain great talent.

 We asked employees, “As you think about flexibility in the future, once the pandemic has passed, how important is it to you?”

 Evaluate how best to deliver flexible working options for all.
 Move beyond location-based flexibility to expand general access to flexible work arrangements.
-Consider how time-based flexibility, part-time work or contract-based work can be used as differentiators for your organization — positives that will attract talent to join and remain with you.
+Consider how time-based flexibility, part-time work or contract-based work can be used as differentiators for your organisation — positives that will attract talent to join and remain with you.

 A moment of profound opportunity has arrived.
-Companies can now pick up the tools of empathy learned and honed during the pandemic period and use them to carve out a new way of partnering that is more relatable, sustainable and attuned to the new shape of work.
+Companies can now pick up the tools of empathy learnt and honed during the pandemic period and use them to carve out a new way of partnering that is more relatable, sustainable and attuned to the new shape of work.
 Flexible work models are the way of the future.